tenbaset/OrgChart/README.md

 When I have a huge orgchart with enabled "pan" option, if I hide all the children of one of the topmost parents then the chart disappear from screen.
 It seems that we need to add a reset button to keep the chart visible.
 For details, please refer to the [issue](https://github.com/dabeng/OrgChart/issues/85) opened by [manuel-84](https://github.com/manuel-84) :blush:

-Users can embed any clear up logics into the click handler of the reset buttton as shown below.
+Users can embed any clear up logics into the click handler of the reset button as shown below.
 ```js
 $('.orgchart').css('transform',''); // remove the tansform settings
 ```